shiftonelabs/laravel-sqs-fifo-queue/README.md

 #### AWS STS Session Token

 The `'token' => env('AWS_SESSION_TOKEN'),` config option may be added if you need to specify an AWS STS temporary session token in the config.
 This is needed for some specific environments, such as AWS Lambda.

+#### Queue Suffix

+The `suffix` config option is used to support queues for different environments without having to specify the environment suffix when using the queue.
+For example, if you have an `emails-staging.fifo` queue and an `emails-production.fifo` queue, you can set the `suffix` config to `-staging` or `-production` based on the environment, and your code can continue to use `emails.fifo` without needing to know the environment.
+So, `Job::dispatch()->onQueue('emails.fifo')` will use either the `emails-staging.fifo` or the `emails-production.fifo` queue, depending on the `suffix` defined in the config.

+This functionality was introduced to plain SQS queues in Laravel 7.x, primarily to support Laravel Vapor.
+More details are available on [the PR for the feature](https://github.com/laravel/framework/pull/31784).

+There are two differences between the standard Laravel implementation and this one:

+- This package adds support for queue suffixes all the way back to Laravel 5.1.
+- SQS FIFO queues must end with a `.fifo` suffix.
+As seen in the example above, any `suffix` defined in the config will come before the required `.fifo` suffix.
+Do not specify `.fifo` in the suffix config or the queue name will not generate correctly.

 ## Usage